gamechanger/resched/README.md

-# ReSched - Redis Scheduling in Python
+# ReSched - super simple Redis scheduling in Python

 ### *** COMPLETE work in progress- use at your own risk. ***